 I have written extensively about the health benefits of vitamin D and continue to believe that many people are vitamin D deficient but don’t know it.
 There is a simple blood test for vitamin D, and I encourage you to know your level.
 Normal values may vary depending on the lab your doctor uses; the normal ranges will be printed on your lab results.

 It has been shown in several studies that vitamin D deficiency may play a role in the development of type 2 diabetes.

 Vitamin D is essential for the absorption of calcium, and it may not always be easy to get adequate amounts of vitamin D from food alone.
 Sun exposure, although a good source of vitamin D, may not be possible for those who live in northern areas or those who have to limit sun exposure due to skin cancer risks, etc. Vitamin D is relatively inexpensive and easy to find in any grocery store.

 Before starting any supplement, do your homework and always check with your entire healthcare team, pharmacist included!
-Don’t just assume you are deficient in something just based on how you feel; get the proper blood work and diagnosis.
+Don’t just assume you are deficient in something based on how you feel; get the proper blood work and diagnosis.
 Never assume a cause.
-Too much of anything can also do harm.
+And remember that too much of anything can also do harm.